grafana/loki/docs/architecture.md

 will be created in the backing store.
 See [Querier](#querier) for how data is deduplicated.

-The ingesters validate that timestamps for each log line receives maintain a strict ordering.
+The ingesters validate timestamps for each log line received maintains a strict ordering.
 See the [Loki Overview](./overview/README.md#timestamp-ordering) for detailed documentation on the rules of timestamp order.